-It is said that the Kohinoor diamond was formed about five thousand years ago.
+The Kohinoor diamond was formed about five thousand years ago.
 The Kohinoor was originally known as Madnayak or ‘King of Jewels’ before being renamed by its current owner.
-The Kohinoor diamond was taken away by the British East India Company and adorned the crown of Queen Victoria when she became the Empress Of India in the year 1877.
-Currently, the diamond is set in the Crown of Queen Elizabeth and is on display at the Tower Of London.
+The Kohinoor diamond was taken away by the British East India Company and adorned the crown of Queen Victoria when she became the Empress Of India in 1877.
+Currently, the diamond is set in the Crown of Queen Elizabeth and is on display at the Tower of London.

-The Koh i noor diamond passed through the hands of various Indian and Persian rulers before ending up with Queen Victoria.
-It belonged to various Hindu, Mughal, Afghan and Sikh rulers.
+The Koh I Noor diamond passed through the hands of various Indian and Persian rulers before ending up with Queen Victoria.
+It belonged to various Hindu, Mughal, Afghan, and Sikh rulers.
+Nowadays, it's on Queen Elizabeth's crown, and many people are curious to know Kohinoor diamond price.

 Nadershah, like previous Iranian kings such as Cyrus the Great and Darius, expanded the territory of Iran and added many areas to the territory of Iran.
 King Nader intended to conquer the country like the Achaemenid, but he was not morally like them and did not care much about people's freedom.
 In 1739, after many conquests, Nader Shah arrived in India and tried to conquer this land.
 The king of India at that time, who had a weak government and could not defend his land, wanted to keep his throne with impressive gifts.
 He presented two important treasures and diamonds of the Indian court to Nadir Shah; Two unique expensive diamonds, one shining on the king's crown and the other in the middle of the throne.